SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 > Note: When using MiniKube or other minimal Kubernetes provider, there may be no integrated Load Balancer available, which is the default service type.
 For a workaround, either refer to the [MiniKube documentation for LoadBalancer access](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access) or use [local port forwarding to the service port](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod): `kubectl port-forward service/$BROKER_SERVICE_NAME <target-port-on-localhost>:<service-port-on-load-balancer> &`.
 Then access the service at `localhost:<target-port-on-localhost>`

-* Access the Solace Broker Manager
+* Access the Broker Manager

 In your browser, navigate to the IP address you obtained, using port 8080:
 ```